Wacha tosses 7 innings of 4-hit ball, Royals top Twins 2-0 for sweep of closest AL wild-card pursuer

 Kris Bubic handled the eighth for Kansas City before Lucas Erceg worked around a leadoff single in the ninth for his 11th save.

+“It’s definitely a cool number for sure, something that was on my goal list coming into the season,” Wacha said of his milestone win.
+“It was definitely one of those days when (Bubic and Erceg) came in and slammed the door there.”

 Simeon Woods Richardson (5-4) allowed two runs on three hits and two walks before he was pulled with one out in the fifth inning.
-The Twins bullpen did not allow a run the rest of the way, though it didn’t matter with their offense getting shut out.
+Minnesota’s bullpen did not allow a run the rest of the way, though it didn’t matter with the offense getting shut out.

+The Twins held a lengthy closed-door meeting after the game, and manager Rocco Baldelli issued a statement without taking questions, saying: “It’s an unprofessional series of baseball that we just played and that’s my only comment for the day.
+I’m not commenting on anything else.
+I don’t think anything else really has to be said.”

 The Royals moved 2 1/2 games ahead of AL Central-rival Minnesota for the second wild-card spot.